NorQuest College: Campus

 NorQuest College's main campus is located in downtown Edmonton off 102 Ave and 108 Street.
 The campus consists of three buildings: the Civic Employees Legacy Tower, the Singhmar Centre for Learning, and Centre 106.

 The Singhmar Centre for Learning is the newest building that finished construction in 2017.
 It consists of four floors and includes a food services area, The Core bookstore, the Centre for Growth and Harmony where students can receive free health and wellness support, the Miyo-pimâtisiwin Centre for Indigenous students, and the Intercultural Child & Family Centre.
 On the second floor, students and visitors will find the Learner Centre that includes library services, academic coaching services, a computer commons area, and more.

 The Civic Employees Legacy Tower includes the Office of Registrar on the first floor where students can speak with college representatives about their upcoming courses, fees, and documents.
 It also houses another food services area and offices for student advisors and recruiters.

 In addition to the Edmonton campus, NorQuest has a regional campus in Wetaskiwin.
 Students can take Academic Upgrading, the Health Care Aide certificate, or the Practical Nurse diploma there.
 They can also receive student advising, tutoring, and Elder support.

 NorQuest provides education services to students at the Fort Saskatchewan Correctional Centre and the Edmonton Remand Centre.
 Each week, approximately 150 students take academic upgrading, personal development, or employment training courses.

 On September 21, 2023, NorQuest College opened the Miyonohk (pronounced mee-yo-nook) park at their Edmonton campus.
 Meaning "a good place" in Cree, the park is a place where students, staff, and the public can study, gather, and socialize.
 The park measures approximately 2,700 square meters and provides a striking green space on the east side of NorQuest's campus.
 The name was gifted to the college by Indigenous Elders and cultural advisors.

 Programs

 NorQuest College offers over 60 programs.
 Known for providing a work-relevant education that aligns with the tasks performed on the job, NorQuest's programs are accredited and industry recognized.

 NorQuest College offers one of the largest and most prestigious Practical Nursing diploma programs across Canada.

-Norquest College also offers a highly respected Social Work diploma, Pharmacy Technician diploma, Business Administration diploma, Medical Device Reprocessing Technician certificate, Health Care Aide certificate, Machine Learning Analyst diploma, Early Learning and Child Care diploma and certificate.
-NorQuest also offers Academic Upgrading, GED preparation, Open Studies, and ESL training, including the popular LINC and ESL Intensive programs.
+NorQuest College also offers a Social Work diploma,[1] Pharmacy Technician diploma, Business Administration diploma, Medical Device Reprocessing Technician certificate, Health Care Aide certificate, Machine Learning Analyst diploma, and Early Learning and Child Care diploma and certificate.
+NorQuest also offers Academic Upgrading, Canadian Adult Education Credential (CAEC) preparation, Open Studies, and ESL training, including the popular LINC and ESL Intensive programs.

 Through non-credit and continuing education programs, students can explore a wide range of topics in aviation, management, insurance, supply chain, and more.
 One of their most popular non-credit options is the Flight Attendant program.